seulba/CEG3006-Project-Group-8/README.md

 Overall, the discussion highlighted that the concept remains feasible from a cost perspective, especially if it leverages already-owned smartphones and avoids extensive infrastructure deployment.
 However, the choice between a tag and a smartwatch would involve a trade-off between lower cost and richer sensing capability.

 ### AI Usage
-Use AI to help estimate the total cost of the proposed solution in overall
+Use AI to help estimate the total cost of the overall proposed solution.

 ### Team Members
 - Wen Hui